dantomlinson77/kubernetes-the-hard-way-ansible/README.md

 ## Configuration notes

-- Root SSH login: Tasks may enable root login and push an authorized key for lab convenience.
+- Root SSH login: Tasks enable root login and push an authorized key for lab convenience.
 This is not recommended for production.
 Adjust to your policy (e.g., disable, or set `PermitRootLogin prohibit-password`).
 - Authorized key: Ensure the public key path you provide exists on the control node.
 Use placeholders like `/home/<you>/.ssh/<your_key>.pub`.
 - Static routes: If your lab requires custom routing, provide variables that your routes template expects (destination CIDRs, next-hops, interfaces).